jlee0987/life-expectancy-world-bank/README.md

 # 🌎 Life Expectancy Analysis
 ### Description
-The objective of this analysis is to determine if various socio-economic factors (such as income levels, CO2 emissions, health expenditure, etc.) are a useful indicator or predictor of life expectancy. <br/>
+The objective of this project is to determine if various socio-economic factors (such as income levels, CO2 emissions, health expenditure, etc.) are a useful indicator or predictor of life expectancy. <br/>

 ### Background